Complete logics for elementary team properties: Partial axiomatization of

 \section{Partial axiomatization of $\D\oplus\FOTd$}

-Having axiomatized completely the logic \FOT, in this section we turn to the weaker logic \FOTd that captures downward closed first-order team properties (Corollary \ref{fotd_fodw}).
+Having axiomatized completely the logic \FOT, in this section we turn to the weaker logic \FOTd that captures downward closed elementary team properties (Corollary \ref{fotd_fodw}).
 Recall that the stronger downward closed logic {\em dependence logic} (\D) is the extension of first-order logic with dependence atoms.
 More precisely, \D-formulas are defined as:

 where $\lambda$ is a first-order atom, $\mathsf{t},\mathsf{t}'$ are sequences of terms, and $\alpha$ is a first-order formula\footnote{In this syntax we only allow negation $\neg$ to occur in front of first-order formulas $\alpha$.
 Such treatment of negation is slightly more general than that in most literature on dependence logic, where formulas are often assumed to be in negation normal form, and negation $\neg$ is thus allowed only in front of first-order atomic formulas.
 Since a first-order negated formula $\neg\alpha$ can always be transformed into negation normal form, this difference is not essential.
-Our choice of the syntax actually gives rise to more general and standard deduction rules for negation. }. \D is known to capture downward closed existential second-order team properties \cite{KontVan09}.
-It can be easily seen from the proof of Theorem \ref{fot2fo} that enriching the syntax of \D with the weak connectives and quantifiers $\vvee,\existso,\forallo$ from \FOTd does not increase the expressive power of the logic.
-That is, the logic $\D\oplus\FOTd$, defined as follows, has the same expressive power as \D:
+Our choice of the syntax actually gives rise to more general and standard deduction rules for negation. }.
+We now consider an extension $\D\oplus\FOTd$ of \D obtained by enriching the syntax of \D with the weak connectives and quantifiers $\vvee,\existso,\forallo$ from \FOTd: